 Unless otherwise stated, the Buyer Commitments set out in the Deal Arrangements shall be met in respect of each Calendar Year of the Broadcast Revenue Period.

-Where the Buyer is purchasing Airtime on both Channel 3 and one or more of ITV2, ITV3, ITV4, ITV Be., CITV and ITV Breakfast, the Buyer warrants that: (i) the allocation of the Share of Broadcast Revenue and/or the Volume Commitment between Channel 3 and ITV2, ITV3, ITV4, ITV Be., CITV and/or ITV Breakfast (as relevant) during the Broadcast Revenue Period; and (ii) the buyer spend profile set out in the Deal Arrangements, are as per the Buyer’s requirements.
+Where the Buyer is purchasing Airtime on both Channel 3 and one or more of ITV2, ITV3, ITV4, ITV Be. and ITV Breakfast, the Buyer warrants that: (i) the allocation of the Share of Broadcast Revenue and/or the Volume Commitment between Channel 3 and ITV2, ITV3, ITV4, ITV Be. and/or ITV Breakfast (as relevant) during the Broadcast Revenue Period; and (ii) the buyer spend profile set out in the Deal Arrangements, are as per the Buyer’s requirements.

 Where the Buyer: (i) is purchasing Airtime on Channel 3 only; and (ii) specifies a buyer spend profile in the Deal Arrangements, the Buyer warrants that the buyer spend profile is as per the Buyer’s requirements.